Mainz: Mayor

 The mayor of Mainz was Michael Ebling of the Social Democratic Party (SPD) until he was promoted State Minister of the Interior in the government of Rhineland-Palatinate in October 2022.
 The new mayoral election was held on 12 February 2023, with a runoff after Mainz carnival.
-The final election took place 5 March 2023.
-The new elected mayor is Nino Haase, independent.
+The final election took place on 5 March 2023.
+The newly elected mayor is Nino Haase, independent.